Entanglement, identical particles and the uncertainty principle: New uncertainty relation

-\\ where $\left| \psi \right>$ represents the normalized wave function that describes our system of two particles, we obtain from Eq.~(\ref{schwarz}):
+where $\left| \psi \right>$ represents the normalized wave function that describes our system of two particles.
+Hence, applying Eq.~(\ref{schwarz}) for these two states we get

-The same reasoning can be used for the momentum ope\-rator and we get a similar expression:
+The same reasoning can be used for the momentum ope\-rator and we get a similar expression,

-Analyzing Eq.~(\ref{essa1}), (\ref{essa2}) we see that the absolute value of the QCF for the position and for the momentum is always less than the mean of the dispersions in position and momentum of the two particles.
+Analyzing Eqs.~(\ref{essa1}) and (\ref{essa2}) we see that the absolute value of the QCF for the position and for the momentum is always less than the mean of the dispersions in position and momentum of the two particles.
 Hence, we have an upper bound for the QCF.
-Substituting these upper bounds in Eq.~(\ref{casotwo1}) we get:
+Note that if we are dealing with non-entangled states the left hand side of Eqs.~(\ref{essa1}) and (\ref{essa2}) are always zero.
+In this situation Eq.~(\ref{casotwo1}) is equivalent to the usual HUR and furnishes no new result.
+In other words, entanglement is essential to obtain non trivial upper bounds for the QCF which imply the new results that follow.